Scholarships and Research Awards

 Department of Geography Research Grants

 With the recommendation of their faculty advisors, Geography undergraduate students may request up to $100 for expenses incurred while conducting or presenting research related to their major.
-A letter from the student, explaining the project and expenses, should be provided to the Department Chair, along with a letter of support from the faculty advisor.
+Students should ask for a letter of recommendation from their advisor, who will submit the request to the Department Chair along with a Travel Authorization Request Form for that student.

 Scholarships awarded by the Department of Geography